Domestic Flying in the COVID-19 Era

 Many of my fellow travelers were more relaxed about mask-wearing.
 Some wore their masks below their noses, while others continually removed theirs to talk on the phone or to eat.
 Even when properly wearing a mask was required on US public transportation, the reality was that many did not adhere to the rules.
 So I wanted to be extra cautious by keeping my well-fitting N95 on at all times.

-Wearing a mask is no longer required on planes or in airports, but I still plan to wear one on my next domestic flight.
+Wearing a mask is no longer required on planes or in airports, but I still wear one when I fly.
 COVID-19 levels continue to rise and fall across the nation, and I won’t know where the people around me are coming from.
 Plus, my trusty N95s help protect me from other respiratory viruses, including the flu.
 Why not do what I can to avoid getting sick while I travel?

 Check the COVID-19 risk where you’re going

 Before I left for Pittsburgh, I checked the community transmission risk there.
-Today you can use the CDC’s COVID-19 County Check widget to check the COVID-19 Community Level.
+Today you can use the CDC’s COVID-19 County Check widget to check the COVID-19 hospital admission levels.
 Fortunately, I found the COVID-19 risk at my destination was low.
 However, I was mindful that I would be interacting with people who were traveling from all over the country and many parts of the world.
 So, the risk in airports and on planes might be higher than at my destination.

 Monitor for COVID-19 after your trip